kalendar/assessments/writing/sentences/structure/low-summary.md

-You scored at the developing level.
+Your writing was scored at the developing level.